Consumer Advocacy

 Good for DIY Investing: M1 Finance

-M1 gives the feeling you’d expect from a robo advisor—it’s cool, it’s slick, and it offers little to no human interaction.
+M1's platform is cool, slick, and offers little to no human interaction.
 That might sound like a disadvantage to some, but to others it is a world of opportunity and customization.
-You can build your own portfolio and, unlike with other robo advisors, even invest in specific stocks like Tesla or Facebook.
-There are also pre-set “Expert Pies” that imitate and follow the portfolios of financial experts across the industry.
+You can build your own portfolio and even invest in specific stocks like Tesla or Facebook.
+There are also pre-set “Model Portfolios” that imitate and follow the portfolios of financial experts across the industry.
 However, it doesn’t have a lot of bells and whistles, and it doesn’t have access to financial advisors.
 This one is for the DIY investors looking for a bargain who want to have some fun while getting ready for their big milestones, like sending their kids to college or buying a home.

 Good for Supporting Small Businesses: Worthy Bonds